-- 7.1.1.
+- 7.1.
+FMAT staff will receive support and advice, as necessary, from the following, in conjunction with meeting the needs of students with medical needs: - 7.1.1.
 The Local Health Authority e.g. physiotherapists. - 7.1.2.
 The School Nurse Service. - 7.1.3.
 The General Practitioner (GP), with the consent of the child's parents/carers.